Chelation therapy for autism: Published studies

-In 2009, Dr. Daniel A. Rossignol of the International Child Development Resource Center in Melbourne, Florida, stated that available studies on chelation in children with autism spectrum disorder (ASD) indicated that, when properly administered, its side effects were rare, idiosyncratic, and reversible.
+In 2009, Dr. Daniel A. Rossignol of the International Child Development Resource Center in Melbourne, Florida, stated that available studies on chelation in autistic children indicated that, when properly administered, its side effects were rare, idiosyncratic, and reversible.
 Rossignol, who was affiliated with the Defeat Autism Now!
 (DAN!) program and the scientific advisory board of Generation Rescue assessed chelation therapy as Grade C in terms of evidence levels for emerging autism treatments.
 This grade indicates that none of the reviewed studies met the criteria for controlled and randomized trials.
-He concluded that chelation might be a potential treatment option for certain individuals with ASD who exhibit a high burden of heavy metals.
+He concluded that chelation might be a potential treatment option for certain autistic individuals who exhibit a high burden of heavy metals.

-In July 2013, Tonya N. Davis, Professor of Educational Psychology, and her team published a literature review on heavy metal chelation in children with autism.
+In July 2013, Tonya N. Davis, Professor of Educational Psychology, and her team published a literature review on heavy metal chelation in autistic children.
 The review analyzed five studies, all involving pediatric subjects.
 Four studies reported mixed outcomes, while one reported positive results based on an anecdotal parental account published in 1996.
 Several of the studies reviewed had methodological limitations, including the absence of control groups in three cases.
 These limitations prevent the establishment of scientific support for chelation as an effective treatment for reducing autism symptoms.

 In 2014, the Cochrane Collaboration identified ethical concerns regarding clinical trials involving chelation therapy in autistic children, citing the associated risks.
 The organization stated that further trials should not be conducted without first establishing a causal link between heavy metal exposure and autism, and without ensuring participant safety.
 In the same year, Egyptian physician Heba A. Yassa of the University of Assiut published an article in Environmental Toxicology and Pharmacology asserting that chelating agents could be used in the treatment of autism spectrum disorders and that detoxification with these agents played a role in improving the health of affected children.
 This position differed from the prevailing scientific consensus at the time.